nonsonwaukwa/neurodiversityAcc/DEPLOYMENT.md

    - If webhooks aren't working, verify URL and verify token
    - If cron jobs aren't triggering, check environment variables and logs
    - If the application crashes, check the logs for error messages
+   - If Firebase authentication fails, verify your credentials are correct and properly formatted

 ## Updating Your Deployment